August 20, 2013 / Gold-filled Info

 Q: Hello, very interesting watch, thank you.
 So if you can't solder gold-filled, how do you securely close jump rings, etc? thank you, Andrea

-A: Hi Andrea, since we don't suggest soldering gold-filled without training, maybe you can find a professional who has hands-on experience with gold-filled jewelry do the soldering for you.
+A: Hi Andrea, we recommend using a professional who has hands-on experience with gold-filled do the soldering for you.
+A laser welder is also a good option but will require training and practice.

 Q: I just started to use gold-filled and I have no experience.
 For some reason, after polishing my ring it turned into silver.
 Any idea why? - Justyna